Sieboldianus/lbsntransform/README.md

 ## LBSN Data Structure Concept: Twitter-json_protobuf_mapping

-This tool will read JSON strings from a Postgres Database or local folder* and map the Twitter Endpoints to our common [LBSN Data Structure](https://gitlab.vgiscience.de/lbsn/concept) in ProtoBuf.
+This tool will read JSON strings from a Postgres Database or local folder and map the Twitter Endpoints to our common [LBSN Data Structure](https://gitlab.vgiscience.de/lbsn/concept) in ProtoBuf.

-^* Not currently implemented
+Output can be either a Postgres Database or local CSV.

 ### Quick Start